iamprofessor1/MotivationX-Hindi-Edition/README.md

 ## Files Description
 You can refer to my blog for extension(addon) creation  https://vikaspandey.hashnode.dev/how-to-create-your-extension-add-on-for-browser-firefox-and-microsoft-edge :-

-For the MotivationX Firefox extension, the following files would typically be included:
+For the MotivationX, Firefox and Edge addon (extension) , the following files would typically be included:

 <a href="https://github.com/iamprofessor1/MotivationX-Hindi-Edition/blob/main/manifest.json"> manifest.json </a> : This file contains the basic information about the extension, such as its name, description, and permissions required.